Brexit Reading Lists

 When compiling these reading lists, therefore, an attempt has been made to select commentary, analysis and media coverage which has particular relevance to the specific context of Northern Ireland and future of the border.
 The lists, however, also include strategically important documents, such as the published positions of the UK and Irish governments and the EU institutions, and documents addressing the leave process, the transition period and negotiations.
 Material from the devolved institutions in Scotland and Wales has also been included, given the potential relevance and read across to the work of the Executive and the Assembly.

 As the volume of published material on Brexit is vast and varied, these reading lists do not purport to be comprehensive sources covering all issues and opinions.
-However, the material has been drawn from a wide range of well established and authoritative sources and RaISe intends to update the reading list as appropriate.
+However, the material has been drawn from a wide range of well established and authoritative sources and RaISe intends to update the reading lists as appropriate.

-Two reading lists are available:
+Three reading lists are available: